CyberZHG/keras-bert/README.md

     seq_len=20,
     pos_num=20,
     dropout_rate=0.05,
     training=False,      # The input layers and output layer will be returned if `training` is `False` trainable=False,     # Whether the model is trainable.
-The default value is the same with `training` )
+The default value is the same with `training` output_layer_num=4,  # The number of layers whose outputs will be concatenated as a single output.
+                           Only available when `training` is `False`.
+)
 ```